-Looking back on last year’s edition of Balance Croatia, scene barometer Mixmag Adria (the media’s regional Balkan and Adriatic arm) recently compiled their selection of five standout sets from the festival.
+Looking back on Balance Croatia 2025, scene barometer Mixmag Adria (the publication’ regional Balkan and Adriatic arm) combed through all the recordings to choose their selection of five standout sets from the festival.

 Leading the selections was Nick Warren, whose appearance under the Soundgarden banner at Balance Croatia carried the authority that only decades of dancefloor trust can generate.